| [Top] | [Contents] | [Index] | [ ? ] |

 software with passive points).
 For instance, the following command makes

-You should define a class variable as an R factor, and vegan will
+You should define a class variable as an R factor

 automatically handle them with formula interface.
 You also can define